jwyang/JULE.torch/README.md

 ### Datasets

 We upload six small datasets: COIL-20, USPS, MNIST-test, CMU-PIE, FRGC, UMist.
-The other large datasets, COIL-100, MNIST-full and YTF can be found in my google drive.
+The other large datasets, COIL-100, MNIST-full and YTF can be found in my google drive [here](https://drive.google.com/folderview?id=0B9J-9A2jotGRT25vSDhUWTQxVWs&usp=sharing).

 ### Q&A